 Communism vs. Free Markets at Plymouth Rock

-I learned from an article entitled Our Forefather’s Failure (at LibertyUnbound.com) that the colonies at Plymouth Rock and Jamestown tried both free market and communist systems—long before Karl Marx was born.
+I learned from an article entitled Our Forefather’s Failure (at LibertyUnbound.com) that the colonies at Plymouth Rock and Jamestown tried both free-market and communist systems—long before Karl Marx was born.
+(The Liberty Unbound article appears to have been based on a 1985 Mises Institute article by Richard J. Maybury entitled The Great Thanksgiving Hoax, and on a 2000 article by Dr. Judd W. Patton entitled The Pilgrim Story: Vital Lessons And Insights For Today.)

 The Pilgrims landed at Plymouth Rock in December 1620, and in spite of help from the Native Americans, half of them died the first year as a result of their initial system.
 During the second year, more of them died.
 They would quickly learn that their initial system was tragically incompatible with human nature.
 It was simply unnatural.

-The colonists had the ideal conditions for their initial system because they all had a reputation as virtuous hard working people, they all were of the same race, religion, politics, and nationality; and of course, they all had agreed to this system voluntarily.
+The colonists had the ideal conditions for their initial system because they all had a reputation as virtuous hard working people, they were all of the same race, religion, politics, and nationality; and of course, they all had agreed to this system voluntarily (although somewhat reluctantly).
 They also knew that failure meant death.

 Nevertheless, under their initial system, they simply weren’t producing and storing enough food, which lead to starvation, disease, and discontent.
 Their first solution, in their second year, was to institute beatings for those who did not work hard enough, but this had little effect on productivity, and it further increased discontent.